Political abuse of psychiatry: Soviet Union

 During this period reports of continuous repression multiplied, but Soviet psychiatric officials refused to allow international bodies to see the hospitals and patients in question.
 They denied the charges of abuse.
 In February 1989, however, at the height of perestroika and over the opposition of the psychiatric establishment, the Soviet government permitted a delegation of psychiatrists from the United States, representing the U.S. government, to carry out extensive interviews of suspected victims of abuse.

 The delegation was able systematically to interview and assess present and past involuntarily admitted mental patients chosen by the visiting team, as well as to talk over procedures and methods of treatment with some of the patients, their friends, relatives and, sometimes, their treating psychiatrists.
 The delegation originally sought interviews with 48 persons, but saw only 15 hospitalized and 12 discharged patients.
 About half of the hospitalized patients were released in the two months between the submission of the initial list of names to the Soviet authorities and the departure from the Soviet Union of the US delegation.
 The delegation concluded that nine of the 15 hospitalized patients had disorders which would be classified in the United States as serious psychoses, diagnoses corresponding broadly with those used by the Soviet psychiatrists.
 One of the hospitalized patients had been diagnosed as having schizophrenia although the US team saw no evidence of mental disorder.
 Among the 12 discharged patients examined, the US delegation found that nine had no evidence of any current or past mental disorder; the remaining three had comparatively slight symptoms which would not usually warrant involuntary commitment in Western countries.
 According to medical records, all these patients had diagnoses of psychopathology or schizophrenia.
-The authorities had justified compulsory psychiatric treatment by slow and weak forms of schizophrenia – a so-called “latent schizophrenia” according to a concept of Eugen Bleuler.
+The authorities had justified compulsory psychiatric treatment by slow and weak forms of schizophrenia – a so-called "latent schizophrenia" according to a concept of Eugen Bleuler.
 Such forms would allegedly make the sufferer prone to criminal acts.

 Returning home after a visit of more than two weeks, the delegation members wrote a report which was highly damaging to the Soviet authorities.
 The delegation established that there had been systematic political abuse of psychiatry in the past and that it had not yet come to an end.
 Victims continued to be held in mental hospitals, while the Soviet authorities and the Soviet Society of Psychiatrists and Neuropathologists in particular still denied that psychiatry had been employed as a method of repression.

 The American report and other pressures, domestic and external, led the Politburo to pass a resolution (15 November 1989) "On improvements in Soviet law concerning procedures for the treatment of psychiatric patients".

 Suriname

 Louis Doedel (1905–1980) was a trade unionist.
 He was involuntary committed in psychiatric hospital Wolfenbüttel on 28 May 1937 by Governor Kielstra.
 Doedel was forgotten and presumed dead.
-It wasn't until 1980, 43 years later, that he was released.
+It was not until 1979, 42 years later, that he was released.